dare-centre/hydro-jax/README.md

 DARE, 2022<br>
 Contact: Joshua Simmons

 This repository contains a GR4J implementation in JAX.
+It is intended that a handful of commonly used models (AWBM, HyMod) are added to this repository in the future.

 The model is described in the paper: